Entropy density benchmarking of near-term quantum circuits: Rigetti's Aspen-M-3 and link between calibration data and noise parameters

 For classical simulations where readout errors were included, we estimated the probabilities $P(0|1)$ and $P(1|0)$ on Aspen-M-3, and obtained

 where $P(m|n)$ is the probability of obtaining outcome $m$ instead of $n$ due to readout error.
 In our heuristic model from Eq.~\eqref{eq:purity_model_CS_measerr}, adapted to take into account readout errors, $p_m$ is related to $P(0|1)$ and $P(1|0)$ in the case where those have similar values (symmetric readout error).
+For the more accurate classical simulations with added $T_1$ relaxation effects, we take $P(0|1) = P(1|0) = 0.03$ which is a reasonable assumption based on the observed asymmetry and to make the classical simulation more practical since standard publicly available calibration data usually provides readout fidelities $F_{RO} = 1-P(0|1) = 1-P(1|0)$ which do not give information on the error asymmetry.